yutuoheng/2d-random-terrain/README.md

 # 2d-random-terrain
-A simple js project which generates a 2d random terrain in the form of a function y = f(x)
+A simple project which generates a 2d random terrain in the form of parametric equation.
+A simple demo can be found at [here](https://tuohengyu.com/terrain_generator/demo.html).